-The set of fungicides and biological control agents for the Uniform Scab Trials were evaluated on two soft red winter wheat varieties in Missouri during the 2005-2006 season.
+The set of fungicides and biological control agents for the Uniform Scab Trials were evaluated on two soft red winter wheat varieties in Missouri during the 2006-2007 season.
 The field work for this trial has just been completed.
-Samples have been submitted for DON analysis and data is being analyzed for the annual trial report.
+Samples are being submitted for DON analysis and data is being analyzed for the annual trial report.